avuko/aiki/README.md

 by @jgamblin ([Jerry Gamblin](https://twitter.com/JGamblin)) during his [investigation](https://jerrygamblin.com/2016/12/30/grizzly-steppe-ip-and-hash-analysis/)).
 I solely looked at the systems which were not (immediately identifiable as a) tor exit node.
-In total my honeypots were attacked by 11 IP addresses listed in the JAR release.
+In total my honeypots were attacked by 11 non-Tor IP addresses listed in the JAR release.

 ```sql
 ⠠⠵ sqlite alltraps.db 'select distinct(ip) from jarresults'